How a jacket and a briefcase shaped a partition love story

 They belonged to a man and a woman who lived in Punjab in undivided colonial India, had been introduced to each other by their parents and were to be engaged when violence broke out in 1947.

 The troubled subcontinent was lurching towards a bloody partition as it split into the new independent nations of India and Pakistan.
-Communal violence erupted, leaving more than a million people dead and displacing tens of millions.
+Communal violence erupted, leaving between half a million and a million people dead and displacing millions of people.

 Punjab was divided - western, mostly Muslim parts went to Pakistan and eastern, mainly Hindu and Sikh parts, went to India.
 The newly-engaged man and woman were Sikhs living in what is now Pakistan.